Home » Organization Ideas » Kitchen Decluttering Checklist

 Begin with one drawer or shelf so it doesn’t feel overwhelming, and you can see progress quickly.

-As you go, sort items into three piles: keep, donate, or toss, to make decisions quick and easy.
+Remember these brilliant kitchen organization hacks as you go, sort items into three piles: keep, donate, or toss to make decisions quick and easy.

 Getting rid of extra or unused items, like duplicate utensils or gadgets, will free up space and make things easier to find.